kiadwa/XXLChess/README.md

 Each player will have 3 mins of time in their clock respectively and an increment of 2 second when they finished their moves

 ## Control
-By default, you will play with an AI player, to multiplayer, press M to enable multiplayer Press esc to resign
+By default, you will play with an AI player

+To multiplayer, press M to enable multiplayer

+To Resign and stop the game, press Esc

 To restart the game at any moment, press R

 ## Misc